ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 ---
 id: audio_reference
-name: Audio in CORE
+name: Audio in Core
-title: Audio in CORE
+title: Audio in Core
 categories:
     - Reference
 ---

-# Audio in CORE
+# Audio in Core

 !!! warning
     Flagged for Review.